-Material weaknesses relating to establishing an effective control environment over financial reporting
+Material weakness relating to establishing an effective control environment over financial reporting

-In connection with the preparation of our financial statements for the years ended December 31, 2020 and 2019, we had identified material weakness in our internal control over financial reporting, which remained unremediated as of December 31, 2021.
+In connection with the listing of the company in February 2021 and subsequent preparation of our financial statements for the years ended December 31 2021 and 2020, we had identified a material weakness in our internal control over financial reporting, which remained unremediated as of December 31, 2022.

-The material weaknesses identified related to the lack of accounting and supervisory personnel that possessed an appropriate level of technical accounting experience and training, and their lack of supervision over third party service providers in areas such as bookkeeping, financial controlling, and financial statements preparation.
+The material weaknesses identified is related to the lack of accounting and supervisory personnel that possessed an appropriate level of technical accounting experience and training, and their lack of supervision over third party service providers in areas such as financial controlling, and financial statements preparation.
+The established organization was negatively impacted by the loss of key employees and external consultants were engaged to temporarily fill roles until permanent resources can be employed.